Generic Name: electrolyte (e-LEK-tro-lite)

 Treating or preventing electrolyte loss caused by vomiting or diarrhea.
 It may also be used for other conditions as determined by your doctor.

-Electrolyte strips is an electrolyte combination.
+Electrolyte strips are an electrolyte combination.
 It works by replacing electrolytes (eg, sodium, potassium) that may be lost due to vomiting or diarrhea.

 Do NOT use electrolyte strips if:

 - you are allergic to any ingredient in electrolyte strips